bigsol/Create-your-first-ML-model/README.md

 <text>That's almost exactly how you would use code to train a model to spot the patterns in the data!</text>

 <text>Now, look at the code to do it.</text>

+<text>How would you train a neural network to do the equivalent task?
+Using data!
+By feeding it with a set of X's and a set of Y's, it should be able to figure out the relationship between them.</text>